vladyslav-tsalko/REMIRE/Readme.md

 ✅ **Advanced Hand Tracking**
 - Full skeletal hand tracking using Meta XR Hands API.
 - Natural interaction with UI and objects (pinch-to-select, grab, release).

+✅ **Realistic Object Interaction (GrabRules System)**
+- Designed and implemented a fully modular **GrabRules system** for object interactions.
+- Unlike the original REVIRE, where grabbing logic was hand-centric and rigid, REMIRE shifts responsibility to each object:
+  - Each object independently determines if it’s being grabbed based on **user hand pose and finger combinations**.
+  - Supports **single-hand and two-hand interactions** seamlessly.
+- Enables **dynamic finger switching** without dropping objects (e.g., transitioning from thumb+index to thumb+middle mid-grab).
+- Includes **safety features** like:
+  - Preventing objects from spawning inside the user’s hand.
+  - Adjusting object placement to avoid table edges.
+- This system creates **highly natural and responsive interactions**, critical for motor rehabilitation where users may have limited precision or strength.

 ✅ **Modular Task System**
 - Unified architecture for easy expansion of rehabilitation exercises.